-Debugging the cache
+Debugging

 A Cache Miss is a request where the response could be cached but isn’t.
 Instead, the request is passed through to the origin service.
 The most common reason for this is that the query response simply wasn’t cached yet, because that query didn’t pass through Stellate yet.
 Or because the previously cached response expired and was purged from the cache.